Tazinho/AlmostRandom/content/home/about.md

 # Biography

-I am a business consultant at the business intelligence consultancy and Microsoft partner implexis analytics, where I am mainly responsible for data science applications.
-I mostly deal with complex problems regarding predictive analytics and artificial intelligence in the retail sector.
+I am a business consultant at implexis analytics, where I am mainly responsible for data science applications and predictive analytics in the retail sector.

 I am also a PhD candidate in the neuroradiology of the University Medical Center Hamburg-Eppendorf.
-My research interests include the applications of machine learning and pattern recognition in neurosciences, where I specialize on the prediction of the outcome of patients suffering from an ischemic stroke.
+My research interests include the application of machine learning and pattern recognition in neurosciences, where I specialize on the prediction of the outcome of patients suffering from an ischemic stroke.

-Since both positions require a big amount of technical expertise, I am focussing on higher programming languages, big data technologies and analytical toolchains, leading me -- almost randomly -- in all kind of different use cases and side projects.
+Regarding the overlap of both positions, I am focussing on higher programming languages, big data technologies and analytical toolchains, leading me -- almost randomly -- into all kind of different use cases and side projects.